JamesKni/GPMMod/README.md

 - update - Updates the HUD with any changes made to the config

 ## /sprint
- - Toggles sprint on and off (Default: ON)
+ - Toggles sprint on and off (Default: OFF)

 ### /retard (message)
  - rETArds yOUr mESSage FOr YOU